MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 > [!IMPORTANT]
 > We thank you for your patience in this transition.
 In the coming weeks we will provide more up-to-date information regarding our transition to M365 and how to prepare your organization for that.

-## Gather Your v-Team
+## Gather Your v-team

-This document covers the required tasks and suggest functional roles that may need to know about the rollout, but follow your organization's standard rollout process, including change and configuration management.
+This page covers the required tasks and suggest functional roles that may need to know about the rollout, but follow your organization's standard rollout process, including change and configuration management.